 Accessing the Customer Portal

-The customer portal is a feature of the Looker Help Center that allows customers to track support requests filed with Looker's Department of Customer Love (DCL) in one central location.
+The customer portal is a feature of the Looker Help Center that allows customers to track support requests filed with Looker Support (DCL) in one central location.
 The portal is accessed by logging into Help Center and clicking Support requests under the user profile menu:

 In the portal, customers can search for tickets, view chat transcripts, ticket responses, and ticket details such as status, priority, and days since the last activity:

-While all customers can view their own support requests and tickets that they're cc'd on, only Looker technical contacts can view tickets for their entire organization.
+While all customers can view their own support requests and tickets that they're cc'd on, only Looker technical contacts that have requested org-level access can view tickets for their entire organization.
+Open a support request or reach out to your success team to request this access..

 The sections below provide more information about DCL's ticket process and workflow, including status labels, priority, and the implications of both.